 - In a large pot, put the browned pork belly, green part of Tokyo Negi, half of sliced ginger (save some for later), and pour water to cover the meat.

 - Bring it to a boil and then reduce heat to simmer.
-Cook for 2-3 hours, turning occasionally (if you want really tender meat, cook for at least 3 hours).
+Cook uncovered (so unwanted smell goes away) for 2-3 hours, turning occasionally (if you want really tender meat, cook for at least 3 hours).
 When the liquid is running low, keep adding water (or hot water) to cover the meat.

 - Meanwhile make 3 hard boiled eggs (Check How To Make Perfect Hard Boiled Eggs).

-- After cooking for 2 hours, take out the meat and wipe off excess oil with paper towel.
+- After cooking for 2 hours, drain and take out the meat and wipe off excess oil with paper towel.

 - In another large pot (I use a cast iron pot), put the pork belly, dashi stock, sake, and mirin.
 Start cooking on medium high heat.